GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/README.md

 - Kabutoya, T., Imai, Y., Hoshide, S., & Kario, K. (2017).
 Diagnostic accuracy of a new algorithm to detect atrial fibrillation in a home blood pressure monitor.
 The Journal of Clinical Hypertension, 19(11), 1143-1147.

 - Ogedegbe, G., & Pickering, T. (2010).
 Principles and techniques of blood pressure measurement.
 Cardiology clinics, 28(4), 571-586.

+- Babbs, C. F. (2012).
+Oscillometric measurement of systolic and diastolic blood pressures validated in a physiologic mathematical model.
+Biomedical engineering online, 11(1), 56.

 - Geddes, L. A., Voelz, M., Combs, C., Reiner, D., & Babbs, C. F. (1982).
 Characterization of the oscillometric method for measuring indirect blood pressure.
 Annals of biomedical engineering, 10(6), 271-280.